 22Jacob went near to Isaac his father.
 He felt him and said, “The voice is Jacob’s voice, but the hands are the hands of Esau.”

-31He also made savory food, and brought it to his father.
-He said to his father, “Let my father arise and eat of his son’s venison, that your soul may bless me.”
+31He also made savory food and brought it to his father.
+He said to his father, “Let my father arise and eat of his son’s wild game, that your soul may bless me.”

 33then Isaac trembled with an exceedingly great trembling and said, “Who then is he who has hunted game and brought it me, and I have eaten of all of it before you came, and have blessed him?
 Yes, he will be blessed.”